multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 </p>

-We considered two different ways of accessing the Lustre file system of VSC Tier-1 Hortense ([see below](#system_configurations) for more setails) on which TensorFlow was installed:
+We considered two different ways of accessing the Lustre file system of VSC Tier-1 Hortense ([see below](#system_configurations) for more details) on which TensorFlow was installed:

 * directly, via a read-write mount point;
 * indirectly, via a read-only mount point ([which is recommended on Hortense](https://docs.vscentrum.be/gent/tier1_hortense.html#accessing-software-via-readonly-mount-point));

-In both cases, the start-up timings were quite similar, with a dramatic increase to ~75 seconds in the [cold cache](#cold_cache) situation, and a very reasonable ~2.8-2.9 seconds with a [hot cache](#hot_cache).
+In both cases, the start-up times were quite similar, with a dramatic increase to ~75 seconds in the [cold cache](#cold_cache) situation, and a very reasonable ~2.8-2.9 seconds with a [hot cache](#hot_cache).

-The startup-time of well over 1 minute for TensorFlow with a cold cache is a clear sign that (this particular version and configuration of)
+The start-up time of well over 1 minute for TensorFlow with a cold cache is a clear sign that (this particular version and configuration of)
 Lustre is not well suited for serving software installations.
 This is a well-known problem, see for example the "*Avoid Accessing Executables on Lustre Filesystems*" recommendation that is included in the [*Lustre Best Practices* documentation](https://www.nas.nasa.gov/hecc/support/kb/lustre-best-practices_226.html) published by the HECC group at NASA for their *Pleiades* system, and the [recommendation for LUMI to not install Python software directly on the Lustre file system](https://docs.lumi-supercomputer.eu/software/installing/python/).